tokareff/api/docs_eng/me.md

  is_admin | logical | user is site administrator
- is_applicant | logical | true, if the user is an applicant is_employer | logical | true, if the user is an employer email | string, null | email employer | object, null | [company info](#employer-info) if the current user is an employer, or null in other cases personal_manager | object, null | [personal manager info](#personal-manager-info) if the current user is an employer, or null in other cases
+ is_applicant | logical | true, if the user is an applicant is_employer | logical | true, if the user is an employer is_application | logical | true, if it is authorized application email | string, null | email employer | object, null | [company info](#employer-info) if the current user is an employer, or null in other cases personal_manager | object, null | [personal manager info](#personal-manager-info) if the current user is an employer, or null in other cases